 - Preheat oven to 350°F. Line a baking sheet with parchment paper.

-- In a large mixing bowl, add the egg, brown sugar and sugar.
-Stir with a whisk until fully combined.
+- In a large mixing bowl, add the brown sugar, sugar and egg.
+Stir with a whisk until fully combined.½ cup packed light brown sugar, ⅓ cup sugar, 1 egg

 - Add the peanut butter, applesauce, vanilla and salt.
-Stir with the whisk until fully combined.
+Stir with the whisk until fully combined.½ cup creamy peanut butter, 2 ½ tablespoons unsweetened applesauce, ¼ teaspoon vanilla, pinch of salt

-- Stir in the the oatmeal, chocolate chips and baking soda unitl fully combined.
+- Stir in the the oatmeal, chocolate chips and baking soda unitl fully combined.2 cups old fashioned rolled oats, 1 cup mini semi-sweet chocolate chips, ¾ teaspoon baking soda

 - Using a medium sized cookie scoop, drop dough onto prepared baking sheet.
 Bake in 350°F oven for 12-14 minutes or until beginning to turn brown around the edges.